 Many site owners have tried to make the banner less intrusive: smaller text, softer colors, a “continue browsing” implied-consent approach.
 But regulators across Europe and Asia have made it increasingly clear that dark patterns and soft opt-ins do not constitute valid consent.
 The only real solutions are either to invest heavily in consent management infrastructure — or to eliminate the need for consent entirely by stopping the collection of personal data in the first place.

-This guide explains the legal basis for that second approach, shows you how cookieless, privacy-first analytics makes it permanent and enforceable, and walks you through swapping your current analytics setup for FPAI (First Party AI Analytics) on WordPress in under fifteen minutes.
+This guide explains the legal basis for that second approach, shows you how cookieless, privacy-first analytics makes it permanent and enforceable, and walks you through removing your cookie consent banner from WordPress and replacing your current analytics setup with FPAI (First Party AI Analytics) in under fifteen minutes.

 GDPR and the ePrivacy Directive (EU/EEA)